 - Learn new things about Auckland’s history at the Art Gallery

-- Spend a fun day at the Maritime Museum in Viaduct Harbour
+- Spend a fun day at the Maritime Museum in Viaduct Harbor

-- Play some mini golf and drink cocktails at Holey Moley Auckland
+- Play mini golf and drink cocktails at Holey Moley Auckland

-2. Ponsonby – best place to stay in Auckland for nightlife
+2. Ponsonby + Freemans Bay – best place to stay in Auckland for nightlife

-One piece of advice: pack fancy clothes!
-This is not your hood and jeans type of situation, Ponsonby is one of the best areas, and it’s basically the high-class hipster heaven we all want to visit at least once.
-The main street is filled with expensive restaurants, boutique shops, and bars.
-At night you’ll see how this whole area becomes alive when everyone steps out of their hotel looking super fresh!
+One piece of advice: pack fancy clothes when visiting Ponsonby!
+This is not your hoodie-and-jeans type of situation.
+Ponsonby is one of the posh areas of Auckland, the high-class hipster heaven we all want to visit at least once!

-I love the homie vibes of this lovely luxurious B&B!
-At night you can go outside on the room’s private balcony and enjoy the city views where you can even see the tip of the Sky Tower!
+I love cozy hotels for tourists like this luxurious B&B!
+At night, you can go outside on the room’s private balcony and enjoy the city views where you can see the tip of the Sky Tower!
 The hotel also offers a delicious breakfast and a beautiful garden to chill in before hitting all the trendy clubs and shopping places.